-Always insert spears into the bale - NEVER under the bale.
-Failure to insert spears into abale can allow bale to roll back when loader is raised, causing serious injury or death.
+Always insert spears into the bale securely.
+Failure to insert spears into bale can allow bale to roll in an uncontrolled direction.

-- Do not handle bales that exceed the bale weight limitations of the loader. - Carry the bale slowly and as low as possible to the ground.
+Do not handle bales that exceed the bale weight limitations of the implement.

+Carry the bale slowly and as low as possible to the ground.

-Operate the loader controls smoothly, avoiding jerky operation.
+Operate the hydraulic controls smoothly, avoiding jerky operation.